suncoast-devs/handbook/lessons/js-classes/index.md

 rover.bark()
 ```

-However defining instance data on these objects wasn't always easy and the
+However, defining instance data on these objects wasn't always easy and the
 format for defining object prototypes was very unfamiliar to developers coming
-from class-based object oriented languages like `Java`, `C#`, `Ruby` and others.
+from class-based object-oriented languages like `Java`, `C#`, `Ruby`, and
+others.

 # Enter `class`